qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 Transparency Properties
 =======================

-|transparency| QGIS has the ability to set the transparency level
+|transparency| QGIS provides capabilities to set the transparency level
 of a raster layer.

-Use the transparency slider |slider| to set to what extent the underlying layers (if any) should be visible through the current raster layer.
+Use the :guilabel:`Global opacity` slider to set to what extent the underlying layers (if any) should be visible through the current raster layer.
 This is very useful if you overlay raster layers (e.g., a shaded relief map overlayed by a classified raster map).
 This will make the look of the map more three dimensional.
+The opacity of the raster can be data-defined, and vary e.g. depending on the visibility of another layer, by temporal variables, on different pages of an atlas, ...

 .. _figure_raster_transparency: